alexfmonteiro/us-tourism-data-analytics/README.md

 ```

 #### Cleaning Steps
-Steps necessary to clean the data for each dataset:
+Steps necessary to clean the data for each dataset are in the comments.
- - drop the columns that won't be useful for the project
- - remove duplicates
- - discard invalid rows
- - discard subsets of data outside the scope of the project
- - any additional transformation/cleaning step

 ```python